Artificially intelligent agents in the social and behavioral sciences: A history and outlook: Neo-cybernetics

 In this section, we will cover some loosely connected streams of ideas that link the original cybernetics movement to the AI-infused, human-centric science of today.
-It contains more engineering-minded research, aiming to improve the world, compared to the following section.
+It contains more engineering-minded research, aimed at improving the world, compared to the following section.